Timbs v. Indiana: Subsequent events

+The State appealed the decision, back to the Indiana Supreme Court, marking the third time that court had considered the forfeiture's constitutionality.
+(In the interim, the State agreed to return the vehicle to Timbs on the condition that he would not sell it or give it away as the case continued in court.

-The State of Indiana again appealed the decision all the way to the Indiana Supreme Court, who this time affirmed in a 4–1 decision the lower courts' rulings that the fine was unconstitutional.
-They wrote, "today, we reject the State's request to overturn precedent, as there is no compelling reason to deviate from stare decisis and the law of the case; and we conclude that Timbs met his burden to show gross disproportionality, rendering the Land Rover's forfeiture unconstitutional."
+On this third appeal, the Indiana Supreme Court, affirmed in a 4–1 decision the trial court's' rulings that the forfeiture was unconstitutional.
+Likening the State's forfeiture action to Captain Ahab's pursuit of Moby Dick, the majority wrote that, "today, we reject the State's request to overturn precedent, as there is no compelling reason to deviate from stare decisis and the law of the case; and we conclude that Timbs met his burden to show gross disproportionality, rendering the Land Rover's forfeiture unconstitutional."